The Brignole station will be open during the summit days

 Demos & marches

-The Italian government is giving authorisation for all the demos in programme.
+The Italian government is giving authorisation for all the demos in

 This is a political victory for all of us.